 Paul’s plea is to the person of Christ, to General Jesus, Commander-in-Chief of the head of the church.
-The command of the gospel team did not come from their authority but from the authority of Christ.
+The command of the gospel team did not come from their authority but the authority of Christ.

-We do not find authority in pontifical decrees of church leadership or in fail-safe fiats but in the authority of the Bible.
+We do not find authority in pontifical decrees of church leadership or fail-safe fiats but in the authority of the Bible.
 Our authority is vested in the Bible.

 that you withdraw

 Paul commands that the Thessalonians “withdraw” from certain Christians.
 We are to avoid certain types of Christians.
 “Withdraw” means literally to furl the sails.
 In essence, he’s saying, “steer clear of certain types of people.”
 This is a form of excommunication.
 In addition to “withdraw,” the additional idea of “have no company with” occurs in verse 14.